bugoio/bugo-sass-utilities/README.md

 Before starting check the list below:

-* Your Hugo project must use Hugo v0.58.3
+* Your Hugo project must use Hugo v0.58.3 or greater
 * Your Hugo project must be in a git repository
 * Your Huog project must be a Hugo Module